Australia national rugby union team: 2020s

+Australia lineup against Italy during the 2022 Autumn Internationals.

 2022 was a hard year for the Wallabies.
 In the July test series against England, they won the opening game in Perth 30–28, their first victory against the English since 2015, but went on to lose the series losing 17–25 in Brisbane and 17–21 in Sydney.
 In their opening Rugby Championship match against Argentina, they were down 16–10 at halftime but made an astonishing comeback to win 26–41 in Mendoza, only for them to get thumped by the Pumas 48-17 the next week.
 Australia then defeated South Africa 25–17 in Adelaide, but got stunned the next week in Sydney by the Springboks losing 24–8.
 In September 2022, the Wallabies dropped to their lowest-ever World Rugby ranking after losing to the All Blacks in Melbourne.
 The team fell to ninth on World Rugby's rankings ladder.
 They sunk even lower after losing 40–14 to the All Blacks at Eden Park.
 The Wallabies managed a close win against Scotland at Murrayfield 15–16, but went on to lose to France 30–29, a stunning loss to Italy of 28–27 and another loss to Ireland of 13–10.
 The Wallabies were down 34–13 to Wales after 58 minutes of their last Test of the season, but pulled off an amazing comeback to finish a woeful season on a high 34–39.
 Despite this late victory, Rugby Australia made the decision to sack coach Dave Rennie and replace him with previous Wallabies coach Eddie Jones after he was sacked from the England job.

 2023 would become the worst year for Australian rugby in decades.
 First the Wallabies lost all three matches of the shortened Rugby Championship, finishing last.
 The 2023 Rugby World Cup was a disaster for the Wallabies as they failed to make it past the group stage for the first time in their history.
 A loss to Fiji was followed by a record loss to Wales.
 Even though Australia finished level on points with Fiji, Fiji advanced due to winning the match between the two.
 Australia would win only two of nine Tests this year, against Georgia and Portugal.
 This poor performance saw Eddie Jones resign from his post to coach Japan, leaving the Wallabies to rebuild.